wouterdebie/locast2dvr/README.md

 When using multiple regions, locast2dvr will start multiple instances on TCP ports starting at the value that is specified with the `port` (or the default `6077`) argument and incremented by one.
 Also, the UUID of each device will be appended with `_x`, where `x` is incremented by one for each instance.

 Note: PMS supports multiple devices, but not multiple Electronic Programming Guides (EPGs).
 Emby does support both.

-Note that if any of the zipcodes is invalid (meaning locast isn't available for a zipcode), the server will stop completely.

 ## TODO
 - Unit tests